Teaching and Learning

 A CPDL Strategy group meets regularly to review priorities.

-Not all training or development needs are best met through attendance on a training course and staff should consider other options available.
+Not all training or development needs are best met through attendance on a training course and staff are encouraged to visit other schools to see and share good practice.

 The school closes at 2.15pm on specified Monday Training Days allowing for approximately 16 – 18 hours of additional staff development time each academic year.